 It was the repeated appearances of this word in so many company names that inspired this article.
 95 companies had the word ‘pixel’ in the name.

 A pixel refers to the smallest single component of a digital image.
-For that reason, it makes sense that if you’re working with digital images to use the word in your company name.
+For that reason, it makes sense that if you’re working with digital images to use the word in your web design company name.

 And clearly, lots of people agree with you.